stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 In season two, David and Trexel, of course, moved out of Planet Design.
-We spent fifteen episodes in the Sales Department and then approximately ten--more like eight I suppose--episodes in the Complaints Department.
+We spent fifteen episodes in the Sales Department and then approximately ten--more like eight, I suppose--episodes in the Complaints Department.

 #### BEN